wisesmile/wisesmile.github.io/pages/cv.md

 Sungard Availability Services
 Senior Software Engineer

 Lead developer responsible for the ongoing development and enhancement of Viewpoint, a customer facing portal.
 Viewpoint is the customer's primary tool for managing access to hosted information and related tasks.
-Built with Ruby on Rails and Backbone Marionette.
+Built with Ruby on Rails and Backbone Marionette and React.js

 Accomplishments
 * Migrate Rails application to React.js